How Hire4Real Works

 What: Requests upfront payment, unrealistic pay, SSN before hiring, or MLM language.

-Why: Hallmarks of employment fraud, not real job postings.
+Why: Hallmarks of deceptive postings, not real job listings.

 Lowers score to near zero